hustnn/EthereumDevResource/evm-memory-storage.md

 Regardless of whether or not the account stores code, the two types are treated equally by the EVM.

+Every node runs the interpreter for every transaction.
+It's just like bitcoin.
+Every node runs the little script that executes when you try to spend from a previously unspent output (assuming you know about bitcoin).
+The hash of the transaction isn't relevant until it is being stuffed into a merkle tree.
+When running the execution, all we care about is the amount of gas, the data being passed in, and the code of the contract that's being called.
+When the execution completes, the storage tree of the contract may be updated, so we recompute the merkle root hash of that tree (and any other contract which may have been called by that one!)

+The state transition function has a series of parts.
+There's the part that updates account balances and nonces (the simple part), the part that handles gas and gas refunds, the part that executes EVM byte code (which can cause account balances and storage values to change), and the part that pays miners for mining blocks and uncles.
+This "function" is defined in detail in the yellow paper and implemented independently in each of the ethereum clients (c++, go, python, etc).
+The EVM, or what I'm calling the interpreter, is typically just a for loop that increments a program counter and has a big switch statement telling it what to do for each operation in the byte code (pop/push the stack, load/store memory, load/store storage, call another contract, suicide, etc.)

 # Memory Management